Thimphu Bhutan Tourism

 Largest Bhudha Statue

-The statue also fulfils two prophecies.
-The first, foreseen by yogi Sonam Sangpo, is that a Buddhist statue would be built in the region to “bestow blessings, peace, and happiness to the whole world.”
-In addition, the statue is said to have been mentioned by Guru Padmasambhava, widely referred to as the “second Buddha,” in the eighth century.
-This statue kills two birds with one stone by fulfilling both prophecies in a glimmering fashion.
+The statue also fulfills two prophecies.
+The first is that a Buddhist statue would be built in the region to bring blessings, peace, and happiness to the world, as foreseen by yogi Sonam Sangpo.
+Additionally, Guru Padmasambhava, known as the “second Buddha,” mentioned the statue in the eighth century, making it a significant spiritual site for many Buddhists.
+This statue fulfills both prophecies in a stunning manner, shining like a beacon of peace, happiness, and spiritual enlightenment atop the hill in Thimph

 Simtokha Dzong